bcgsc/pori/docs/ipr/core_variants/copy.md

 # Copy Variants

-Copy variants should be passed to the IPR python adapter in the main report content JSON.
+Copy variants should be passed to the python adapter in the main report content JSON.

 ```json
 {